YizYah/copyKat/README.md

 ```
 copycat chase $TEMPLATE_DIR
 ```
-You will be directed to where to get instructions.
+You will be directed through the process.

 <!-- usage -->
 ```sh-session